vanilla-plus/upm-dev-env/Packages/Vanilla Normal/README.md

-# Vanilla Package Template
+# Vanilla Normal

-Vanilla Package Template is part of the Vanilla For Unity SDK.
+Normal is part of the Vanilla UPM SDK.

-Vanilla Package Template is a template for Vanilla Unity SDK packages.
+Normal is a basic tool class for driving things with a float clamped between 0-1, i.e. a one-dimensional normal.
+Normal features a Toggle for being 'empty' (0f) and 'full' (1.0f) which can be subscribed to, as well as when the value increases or decreases or changes at all.

 ---